-Current is typically sensed by a low value resistor in series with the positive output of the power supply, positioned just before the OrFET or diode.
+Current is typically sensed by a low value resistor in series with the positive output of the power supply, just before the OrFET or diode.
 For high voltages (12 V and higher), this resistor is usually placed in the negative load.
-A pair of closely matched voltage dividers connected to Pins 2 and 3 divide the common-mode voltage down to approximately 2.0 V. The divider ratio must be the same as used in the local and remote voltage-sense circuits.
+A pair of closely matched voltage dividers connected to Pins 2 and 3 divide the commonmode voltage down to approximately 2.0 V. The divider ratio must be the same as used in the local and remote voltage sense circuits.
 Alternatively, current may be sensed by a current transformer (CT) connected to Pin 8.
-The ADM1041A must be configured via the SMBus to select one or the other.
+The ADM1041 must be configured via the SMBus to select one or the other.
 See Figure 13.

-CURRENT-TRANSFORMER INPUT
+CURRENT TRANSFORMER INPUT

-The ADM1041A can also be configured to sense current by using a CT connected to Pin 8.
+The ADM1041 can also be configured to sense current by using a current transformer (CT) connected to Pin 8.
 In this case, the resistive current sense is disabled.
 A separate single-ended amplifier has two possible sensitivities that are selected via the SMBus.
 If the CT option is selected, the gain of the 1.0, 2.1 buffer that follows the gain trim stage is no longer configurable and is fixed at 1.0.

 The share driver amplifier has a total of 100 mV positive offset built into it.
-To use the device in CT mode, it is necessary to compensate for this additional 100 mV offset.
+In order to use the ADM1041 in CT mode, it is necessary to compensate for this additional 100 mV offset.
 This is achieved by adding in a positive offset on the CT input.
 This also allows any negative amplifier offsets in the CT chain to be nulled out.

 This offset cancellation is achieved by sourcing a current through a resistance on the ICT pin.
-The resistor value is 40 k Ω and so for 100 mV of offset cancellation a current of 2.5 μA is required.
+The resistor value is 40 k $\Omega$ and so for 100 mV of offset cancellation a current of 2.5 $\mu$ A is required.
 It is possible to fine trim this current via Register 15h, Bits 4-0, step size 170 nA.
-For example, 2.5 μ A \approx 15 \times 170 nA; so the code for Register 15h is decimal 15 or 0Fh.
+For example, 2.5 $\mu$ A $\approx$ 15 $\times$ 170 nA; so the code for Register 15h is decimal 15 or 0Fh.
 Refer to the Current Transformer parameter in the Specifications table for more details.
 See Figure 13.

-CURRENT-SENSE CALIBRATION
+CURRENT SENSE CALIBRATION